Thursday, May 7, 2026

 Cuneiform was one of the earliest types of writing.
 It started in Mesopotamia, and was used by various cultures including the Assyrians and Babylonians and early Persians.

 Writing your name or a message in cuneiform can be a fun way for kids to explore ancient Mesopotamian history.
 But to write cuneiform you need a certain type of stick with an edge to it.
+This will be your cuneiform stylus.

 We made our own cuneiform styluses by cutting a stick so it has a flat end, and then carving the end in the shape of a triangle.
 It's really quite easy...if you can use a knife to whittle off the bark of a stick you can do this.